sugar-sensor/.github/profile/README.md

 ## Glucose sensor project
-Contains schematics, firmware, tools to work with non-invasive PoC board
+Contains schematics, firmware, tools to work with non-invasive PoC board For reading electrical schematics you need [KiCad](https://www.kicad.org/) and for mechanical schematics you need [FreeCAD](https://www.freecad.org/)